mckn-larp/history/2-Garou/README.md

 For generations, they have fought to defend **Gaia’s sacred sites**—the caerns—from the insidious reach of the **Wyrm**.
 Now, they face a war on two fronts: battling ancient corruption leaking from the festering wound of **Oak Ridge**, and struggling with the uneasy truce they've forged with an unlikely ally—the **Sabbat vampires**.

-This alliance, born of desperate necessity, has driven a wedge into Garou society.
+This "agreement", born of desperate necessity, has driven a wedge into Garou society.
 Younger Garou question whether survival is worth the cost of compromise.
 Elders cling to the belief that the greater war demands sacrifice, even if it means standing beside once-hated enemies.